gradienthealth/pydicom-3/doc/guides/user/private_data_elements.rst

 standard descriptors.

-You can still access the private data elements using the tag, remembering that data elements access by tag number return a full :class:`~pydicom.dataelem.DataElement` instance, and the `value` attribute is needed to get the value::
+You can still access the private data elements using the tag, remembering that data elements access by tag number return a full :class:`~pydicom3.dataelem.DataElement` instance, and the `value` attribute is needed to get the value::

     >>> ds[0x00091001].value